daphnei-mee/dotfiles/README.md

 These are the dotfiles used on my machines.
 Feel free to use them if you wish.
-Many but not all of the files and scripts in this repo are either direct copies or modified versions of Luke Smith's config files, which can be found here - https://github.com/LukeSmithxyz
+Many but not all of the files and scripts in this repo are either direct copies or modified versions of Luke Smith's and Brodie Robertson
+'s config files, which can be found here - https://github.com/LukeSmithxyz and here https://github.com/BrodieRobertson respectively

 These dotfiles are usable via gnu stow – https://www.gnu.org/software/stow/